foxostro/Turtle16/Documentation/Snap.md

 a = p <= q // less than or equal to
 ```

-Currently, only unsigned types are implemented.
-Overlfow and underflow are well-defined to wrap around the range of values for the type.
-For example, 0-1 is 65535 for a u16 value.
+Overflow and underflow are well-defined for both signed and unsigned integers to wrap around the range of values for the type.
+For example, 0-1 is 65535 for a u16 value, and 32767+1 is -32768 for a i16 value.

-Signed types will be guaranteed to be implemented as twos-complement with well-defined overlfow and underflow.
+Signed types are guaranteed to be implemented as twos-complement with well-defined overflow and underflow behavior.

 The Snap programming language does not include in-place arithmetic operators such as +=, -=, &c found in other languages such as C. Nor does it support increment and decrement with ++ and -- operators.